AndreyGeonya/vkPhpSdk/readme.md

 The VK Platform: http://vk.com/developers.php

-<b>This project is no longer supported by autor.
+<b>This project is no longer supported by author.
 Feel free to fork it and fix bugs if SDK doesn't work.</b>

 Version
 -----